demo-thursday/azure-service-operator/docs/03-build-app.md

 [Back to Step 2: Explore the Azure Service Catalog](02-explore-catalog.md)

 Although it is still pretty cool, simply creating a native Azure service from OpenShift does not make for a great demo.
-We need an application to consume this Azrue service to really show the value of this integration!
+We need an application to consume this Azure service to really show the value of this integration!

 Even better, how about showing how you can use both a *"containerized"* service as well as the *"native/managed"* equivalent!